 There is another NPC, a middle-aged worker, who says something like "Kids and old guys can both enjoy battling Pokémon!"
 This is more of a meta-example, since the fact that Game Freak is acknowledging and encouraging the Periphery Demographic is heartwarming in itself.

-When you KO a Kangaskhan, the baby gives her mother a hug as they return to the Poké Ball, like it's saying, "It's okay, Mom, you did your best, I still love you."
+When you KO a Kangaskhan, the baby gives its mother a hug as they return to the Poké Ball, like it's saying, "It's okay, Mom, you did your best.
+I'll never stop loving you!"

 Mega Kangaskhan has a lot of this when you stop to think about it.
 When any other Pokémon Mega Evolves, it uses its Mega Stone to undergo a temporary transformation that grants it more power.
 When Kangaskhan Mega Evolves, the mother itself stays completely unchanged; rather than use the power itself, it instead selflessly gives the energy to its child, allowing the baby to Mega Evolve and gain the strength to fight alongside its parent.
 Combined with the Parental Bond ability and the Mega Evolution animation (where the baby leaps out of the pouch and high-fives the mother), it's touching to think about.